MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 > [!NOTE]
 > The Worksheet page type does not support the same part and group compositions as the List page type.

 Worksheet pages must contain a single repeater group.
 In addition, a worksheet can include groups of fields, cardparts, and listparts.
 Below are examples of list page compositions, showing how space is divided.
+Parts can be combined in more ways than shown here to suit different scenarios.

 |Example 1|Example 2|Example 3|
 |---------|---------------|----|